yogeshgunasekaran/Jenkinsfile/README.md

 # Jenkinsfile
-This repository contains sample Jenkinsfile - a declarative script for pipeline as a code <br> <br>
 What is a ***Jenkinsfile ?***
 - Automate pipeline setup with Jenkinsfile
 - Jenkinsfile defines stages in CI/CD pipeline